tomlqc/about-quantum/source/intro/computing/algo.rst

 .. ---------------------------------------------------------------------------

-Quantum Supremacy
+Quantum Advantage
 -----------------

-:draft:`Draft`

-- Quantum Supremacy (Google) vs. Quantum Advantage (IBM)`.

-- For what problems:

-  - *todo:* A list of problems solved more efficiently on quantum computers.
-  - *todo:* Where can we expect an exponential speedup?

-- For estimations about the required hardware, see :ref:`intro/outlook/state:State of the Art`.
+For **estimations of the required hardware** and **claims of quantum advantage**, see :ref:`intro/outlook/state:Quantum Advantage` in the :ref:`intro/outlook/state:State of the Art` section.

 .. ---------------------------------------------------------------------------